 President Biden has also nominated Chris Inglis as the first National Cyber Director; a demonstration of the Administration's commitment to lean forward in cyber security and harden government and industry computer systems against hacks and other online intrusions.
 The National Cyber Director is a position created by Congress and recommended by the Cyberspace Solarium Commission.

-Back in Australia’s policy and advocacy space, critical infrastructure reforms continue apace.
+Back in Australia’s policy and advocacy space, critical infrastructure reforms continue at pace.
 The Amendment Bill is still before the Parliamentary Joint Committee on Intelligence and Security (PJCIS), with submissions closed and an inquiry report due soon.
 AustCyber will continue to engage and keep you updated, noting the interest around SMEs in particular.

 In April, Australia’s Minister for Foreign Affairs launched DFAT’s Cyber & Critical Technology Engagement Strategy.
 Our values in tech matter and Australia needs to strengthen our trusted partnerships and supply chains, including in the Indo-Pacific, leveraging local capabilities.
 AustCyber welcomes the launch of this strategy, and I highly recommend that you read it and apply its principles to the way you develop your approach to our own markets and those offshore.